Transplant Recipients, Living Donors, Corneal, Tissue Recipients,

 Bone Marrow Recipients, and International

-Pickleball will be a Regular and Mixed Doubles event for adults.
+Pickleball will be a Regular and Mixed Doubles event for ages 11 and older.

 *NOTE: Partners must be from the same division as male/male, female/female.
 Division one athletes cannot partner with division two athletes.

 Mixed doubles is restricted to same division, male/female partners.
 Division one atheltes cannot partner with division two athletes for mixed doubles.

 1. Must be registered as a competitor for pickleball.